FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 * S1B  - Blue Stepper Wire
 * LED  - WS2812 / NeoPixel LED Input Wire

-## The board features: ##
- - RGB NeoPixel LED, configurable via macro or script.
-This LED is the first one of the sequence when using the LED connectors
- - 2/3 pin JST-XH headers for most components on the toolhead JST-XH
- - 0805 pkg thermistor to be used as a chamber temperature
- - the main wiring harness connector is [Here](https://www.molex.com/molex/products/part-detail/crimp_housings/430451801) <--- to be revised
- - 20awg should be fine for 24v and HE0, 24awg for everything else

 ## BOM ##
 * a BAT85 Diode for abl probe (Original Afterburner BOM)